Zth (libzth)

 License

-This project is licensed under the terms of the Mozilla Public License, v.
+(Most of) this project is licensed under the terms of the Mozilla Public License, v.
 2.0, as specified in LICENSE.
+This project complies to REUSE.